 Why Use Cylinder Sleeves?

-In such cases, installing a cylinder sleeve can salvage the remains of it and prevent it from facing any further damage.
-If all cylinders in an engine block are worn out, then they all can be re-sleeved to restore them to their original dimensions.
+In such cases, installing a cylinder sleeve can salvage its remains and prevent it from facing any further damage.
+If all cylinders in an engine block are worn out, they can all be re-sleeved to restore them to their original dimensions.

-For instance, in an aluminum block that has vital iron sleeves, the only way to save or modify the block would be to machine out the old sleeves and install new ones, either wet or dry.
+For instance, in an aluminum block with vital iron sleeves, the only way to save or modify the league would be to machine out the old sleeves and install new ones, either wet or dry.

-This is because high-performance diesel engines produce high pressure inside the bore and therefore damage caused to cylinders are more common in diesel engines than gas engines.
+This is because high-performance diesel engines produce high pressure inside the bore, and therefore, damage caused to cylinders are more common in diesel engines than gas engines.

 Types of Sleeves

-Since wet sleeves are more in direct contact with the coolant, these sleeves are best to be used in high power engines where high cooling power and temperature regulation is necessary.
+Since wet sleeves are more in direct contact with the coolant, they are best used in high-power engines where high cooling power and temperature regulation are necessary.
 On the other hand, a wet sleeve makes an engine block much less rigid.

 When installing sleeves, the sleeves are either chilled or frozen while the block is heated up.
-This makes fitting them together easier as cooling shrinks the sleeves and heating makes the cylinder expand.
+This makes fitting them together easier as cooling shrinks the sleeves, and heating makes the cylinder expand.